anywhichway/reasondb/README.md

 `db.select([<projection>])[.first(number) | .random(number) | .sample(confidence,range)].from({<classVariable>: <class>[,...]}).where(<pattern>).exec().then((cursor) => { <function body> });`. `then` is chainable as a Promise. `cursor` is an instance of a Cursor.

 A Cursor has three iterating methods, `forEach(<function>)`, `some(<function>)`, `every(<function>)`, a retriever `get(index)`, and a computational method, `count`.
 It also has the data element `maxCount`. `<function>` can be a normal function or a fat arrow function.
 It can return a value or a Promise.
 The signature is `(row,rowNumber,cursor)`. `row` will either be an array of objects in the order specified in the `from` clause or a single object created from the row created using an optionaly provided <projection>.
 All the methods are asynchronous and return Promises.
+See the ###Cursor documentation for more details.

 In order to optimize memory and speed, objects are not retrieved from the database until a cursor row is accessed.
 Furthermore, the cursor is implemented using a smart crossproduct engine with row instantiation join restrictions.
-As a result, the acutal number of non-empty rows may be less than `maxCount` and there is no way to get the actual count without looping through all records; hence `count` is implemented as a function.
+As a result, the actual number of non-empty rows may be less than `maxCount` and there is no way to get the actual count without looping through all records; hence `count` is implemented as a function.
 The iteration methods skip over empty rows so the programmer may experience jumps in the `rowNumber`.
 If there is only a need to process a limited number of records, then using `some` or `every` with a test to break the loop is far more efficient than first calling `count`.

 A `projection` specification takes the form `{<desiredPropertyName>: {<classVariable>: "<resultPropertyName"}[,...]}`.

+`.first(number)` results in a fixed cursor with the first N records or all the records if N is greater than the count of all records.

+`.random(number)` results in a fixed cursor with random N records or all the records if N is greater than the count of all records.

+`.sample(confidence,range)` results in a fixed cursor with a `confidence` than the included records are representative of the entire result set at +/- the `range`.

 The `from` clause is an object, the properties of which are variable names to be used in the `where` clause.
 The values of the properties are classes.

 See ###Patterns above for a general description of the `where` clause.

-See the ##Cursor documentation for more details.

 ### When - Streaming Analytics